AdityaGarg8/git-credential-email/README.md

         sendmailCmd = git-protonmail
         from = someone@proton.me # Replace this with your email address.
 If you have multiple addresses (seen in paid accounts), use the address you want to send from.
   ```

-  **Note: Make sure you have atleast version 2.1800 of perl's [Authen::SASL](https://metacpan.org/dist/Authen-SASL) library in order to be able to use XOAUTH2 and OAUTHBEARER.
-You can run `cpan install Authen::SASL` to install the latest version of this library.**

 ## Deleting the stored authentication details